input-output-hk/essential-cardano-content/content/article/layer-1-and-layer-2-all-you-need-to-know.md

 Furthermore, Hydra Head introduces the concept of [isomorphic state channels](https://eprint.iacr.org/2020/299.pdf): that is, to reuse the same ledger representation to yield uniform, off-chain ledger siblings, which we call Heads (hence the Hydra name).
 Specifically for Cardano, this means that native assets, non-fungible tokens (NFTs), and Plutus scripting are available inside _each_ Hydra Head.
 Isomorphism permits a natural extension of the system, rather than a bolted-on one.

 Hydra Heads excel in achieving near-instant finality within a Head.
 The process of setting up and closing a Head can take a few blocks, but once established, transactions can flow rapidly across collaborative participants.
 Since Hydra Heads are isomorphic and also use the EUTXO model, they can process non-conflicting transactions concurrently, which – coupled with good networking – allows for optimal use of the available resources.

+**Rollups and Validiums**

+Rollups work by converting L1 execution cost (running a smart contract on the L1) into L1 data cost (storing the data on the L1).
+Since data is much cheaper than execution, L2 systems typically achieves much lower transaction costs while still inheriting the decentralization and safety of the underlying L1 as all data required to reconstruct the L2 state is embedded into the underlying chain.
+Rollups are often paired with a system to cheaply prove the current L2 state to the underlying L1, typically with fraud proofs ("optimistic rollups") or validity proofs ("zk rollups").
+However, this is not a requirement, as "sovereign rollups" often contain no such proof.
+An example of a framework for creating rollups in the Cardano ecosystem is [Paima Engine](https://paimastudios.com/), which settles to [dcSpark’s Milkomeda](https://www.milkomeda.com/), as well as is capable of monitoring certain properties such as NFT ownership changes in the Cardano L1.

+Sometimes, instead of storing the entire data on the L1, only hashes of the L2 data are stored on the L1.
+These are called "Validiums".
+They are much cheaper, but often require being paired with another storage solution to retrieve the full data (the "pre-image") of the hash (such a storage solution is often called a "data availability layer").

 # Other scalability solutions